Jorenar/blog/2023-02-26-gotophobia-harmful.md

 but most forget the context of the 60s in which it was written, things we take for granted were a novelty back then.

-A lot programmers learnt the craft in a world where `goto` was the main method of flow control; even in structured languages it was easy for them to fall back on the learned bad habits and techniques.
+A lot of programmers learnt the craft in a world where `goto` was the main method of flow control; even in structured languages it was easy for them to fall back on the learned bad habits and techniques.
 On the other hand, today we have the very opposite situation: programmers not